justboil/docs/basics/getting-started.md

 npm run lint
 ```

+## Nuxt 3.x integration

+This dashboard can be integrated with Nuxt 3.x.
+[Check guide](https://github.com/justboil/admin-one-vue-tailwind/tree/master/.nuxt-guide) for more information

 ## Laravel 9.x integration

-This dashboard can be integrated with Laravel 9.x Jetstream Inertia + Vue.js stack.
+This dashboard can be integrated with Laravel 9.x Breeze Inertia + Vue.js stack.
 [Check guide](https://github.com/justboil/admin-one-vue-tailwind/tree/master/.laravel-guide) for more information